-In 2012, the average internet user had three social media accounts; now the average is closer to seven accounts.
+The average internet user has at least 8 social media accounts.
 Due to this trend, employers are increasingly utilizing platforms such as Facebook, Twitter, and LinkedIn to screen for prospective hires and to also keep tabs on current employees.
+Does social media impact employment law?

 What does this mean for employers?